-Your dog may be licenced, but it isn't a licence to drive a vehicle reminds a reader.
-This person was concerned about the number of human drivers that drive with their pets riding in a position that might interfere.
+Your dog may be licensed, but it isn't a licence to drive a vehicle reminds a reader.
+This person was concerned about the number of human drivers that drive with their pets riding in a position that might interfere with their control over the vehicle.
 They are correct, it's not a good idea, even with small animals.

 The large dog standing on the rear seat with head and shoulders out the driver's window is certainly a vision obstruction.
 How could you possibly make a proper shoulder check to the left?
 Similarly, a smaller dog on the lap could easily move into a position that would entangle it in the steering wheel, probably at the worst possible time.